Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/4-outer-product.md

 of the ``matLeft`` matrix that was discussed in the previous section needs to adapted to the tile dimensions, so that a tile is easy to access.
-The ``matLeft`` preprocessing has thus some aspects of transpositions, but takes into account the tiling aspects as well and is referred to in the code as ``preprocess``.
+The ``matLeft`` preprocessing has thus some aspects of transpositions, but takes into account the tiling as well and is referred to in the code as ``preprocess``.

 Here is at the algorithmic level what ``preprocess_l`` does in practice: